awesome-automations/awesome-automations.github.io/pages/pages-root-folder/gettingstarted.md

 <p>The automations help you take actions based on certain events and state changes.
 For example, when you have a smart light bulb and a motion sensor, your automation can help you turn on the light when motion is detected.
 In this case, the "motion detected" is an event that <strong><i>triggers</i></strong> the automation, and "turning on the light" is the <strong><i>action</i></strong> that is performed.
 You can add additional <strong><i>conditions</i></strong> and make that automation run only under certain circumstances - like <i>run this automation only when is it is dark inside</i>.</p>

 So, a typical automation at least consists of three components if not more - Trigger, Action, and Condition.
+You can have multiple triggers, multiple conditions, and can perform multiple actions in a given automation.
 Once you understand this little concept, everything else becomes easy to follow!

 The <a href="/ideas/">automations</a> section basically captures those elements in-depth, by combining data coming from various sensors/devices with actions and conditions.
 The more devices you have the more combinations of automations you can write, and your smart home set up can quickly becomes much smarter!